Restraining Orders & Safety Resources

 There are no court fees to file.
 The process may take several hours.

-A Hope Card is a free, wallet-size card that proves you have a final injunction for protection.
+Request a Hope Card: A Hope Card is a free, wallet-size card that proves you have a final injunction for protection.

 Effective October 1, 2024, pursuant to Florida Statute 741.311, a new initiative is available to enhance safety and provide peace of mind for those who have secured final injunctions for protection against various forms of violence and abuse.
 A petitioner may now request the Clerk's Office to issue a Hope Card after the court issues a final judgement of injunction for protection under the following Florida Statutes: